SDUM: A Scalable Deep Unrolled Model for Universal MRI Reconstruction: Experiments

-\textbf{fastMRI.} Table~\ref{tab:fastmri_brain} reports results on the fastMRI multi-coil brain benchmark at \(4\times\) and \(6\times\) acceleration.
-SDUM consistently outperforms prior learning-based methods.
-It exceeds the strong recurrent baseline PC-RNN~\cite{chen2022pyramid} by +1.8~dB~PSNR, validating the scalable unrolled Restormer backbone and sampling-aware weighted data consistency (SWDC).
-These results underscore that our model design, originally developed for cardiac MRI, generalizes robustly to other domains such as brain imaging, demonstrating the scalability and applicability of the foundation-style reconstruction paradigm.
-Additional experiment details and visualizations are provided in the supplementary material.
+To verify that SDUM's design principles transfer beyond cardiac MRI, we train a \emph{separate} model on fastMRI brain data~\cite{zbontar2018fastmri} with $T{=}6$ cascades. \cref{tab:fastmri_brain} reports results on the fastMRI multi-coil brain benchmark at $4\times$ and $6\times$ acceleration.
+SDUM consistently outperforms prior methods, exceeding the strong recurrent baseline PC-RNN~\cite{chen2022pyramid} by +1.8~dB PSNR, validating the scalable unrolled Restormer backbone and SWDC.
+These results demonstrate that the architectural design, while developed and validated primarily for cardiac MRI, generalizes to a different anatomy and dataset, suggesting the approach is not overfit to cardiac-specific characteristics.